Outstanding Research Paper Awards

 The Outstanding Research Paper Awards recognize graduate students and postdocs who have been the first or co-first author of an outstanding peer-reviewed original research paper published during the previous calendar year (January 1 - December 31, 2022 for the 2023 award cycle).
 Publications will only be considered once (i.e. an e-publication at the end of 2022 cannot be considered in 2022 and again when in print in 2023).

 PI's should submit the following materials to nominate a graduate student or postdoc:

 - A brief nomination letter (1 page maximum) explaining:

-- The ground-breaking nature of the paper within/beyond the research discipline
+- The importance of the paper within/beyond the research discipline

 - A PDF of the nomination paper.

 Nominations will be accepted through February 19, 2023.
 Please email your nominations to firstname.lastname@example.org.
 We anticipate making multiple awards for 2022 based on the number of meritorious nominations.
 Separate awards will be made to graduate students and postdocs.
 The winners will be announced at the Annual MBS Retreat.

 Diversity and Inclusion ASCEND Award

 The mission of the Molecular Biosciences Diversity, Equity and Inclusion Committee is to create a welcoming workplace where trainees, faculty and staff can all flourish and achieve excellence.
 To further these goals the DEI Committee has developed a new Award that seeks to Advance Science, Community, Education and National Diversification (ASCEND).